ssbc/bendy-butt-spec/README.md

   on the feed.
 For the first message this must be zero bytes.
 - `time` an integer representing the UNIX epoch timestamp the message was created
-- `content` an encoded dictionary consisting of the data relevant to the message or a binary [SSB-BFE] encoded box2 message.
+- `content` an array of a dictionary encoded the data relevant to the meta feed and a signature.
+The signature is the concatenation of the string 'metafeeds' encoded as bytes and the bytes of the content payload, signed using the private key of the sub feed.
+If content is encrypted this will also be encrypted as a binary [SSB-BFE] encoded box2 message

-- `content signature` concatenation of the string 'metafeeds' encoded as bytes and the bytes of the `content` field signed using the private key of the sub feed, if content is encrypted this will also be encrypted as a binary [SSB-BFE] encoded box2 message
+Signature

-- `signature` the bytes of all the fields above concatenated and signed using the private key of the meta feed
+- the bytes of the message payload entry in the array signed using the private key of the meta feed

 The input for the content signature includes specific starting bytes for domain separation in order to make sure that the signature can